betaly/jobor/packages/jobor/README.md

   your application.
 - **Multiple Queue Adapters**: Supports in-memory queues for development and BullMQ for robust, production-ready queuing.
-- **Extensible Storage Options**: Built-in support for in-memory storage, with the ability to extend to Redis for distributed, persistent job queues.
+- **Extensible Storage Options**: Built-in support for in-memory bufstore, with the ability to extend to Redis for distributed, persistent job queues.
 - **Process Contexts**: Manage process modes dynamically within your application to optimize resource utilization.
 - **Robust and Scalable**: Designed to handle both small-scale applications and large, distributed systems.